Defines the compatibility guarantee of a component, type, or type member that may span multiple versions.

 Fixing serious bugs, if the business justification is high and the number of adversely affected clients is low.

 Because new versions of stable components are not expected to break existing clients, generally only one version of a stable component is needed in an application domain.
 However, this is not a requirement, because stable types are not used as well-known exchange types that all components agree upon.
-Therefore, if a new version of a stable component does inadvertently break some component, and if other components need the new version, it may be possible to fix the problem by loading both the old and new component.
+Therefore, it a new version of a stable component does inadvertently break some component, and if other components need the new version, it may be possible to fix the problem by loading both the old and new component.

 Exchange Type Compatibility

-Marking a type as ComponentGuaranteesOptions.Exchange provides a stronger version compatibility guarantee than Stable, and should be applied to the most stable of all types.
+Marking a component as ComponentGuaranteesOptions.Exchange provides a stronger version compatibility guarantee than Stable, and should be applied to the most stable of all types.
 These types are intended to be used for interchange between independently built components across all component boundaries in both time (any version of the CLR or any version of a component or application) and space (cross-process, cross-CLR in one process, cross-application domain in one CLR).
 If a breaking change is made to an exchange type, it is impossible to fix the issue by loading multiple versions of the type.

 Exchange types should be changed only when a problem is very serious (such as a severe security issue) or the probability of breakage is very low (that is, if the behavior was already broken in a random way that code could not have conceivably taken a dependency on).
 You can make the following kinds of changes to an exchange type: